GowthamVasishta/Basil/README.md

 Basil.js
 ========
 A pure JavaScript CSS selector engine.
+A simpler and shorter css selector engine !